llniu/INF2/README.md

 If you use this repository, please cite:

-> *Niu et al., Development and validation of a novel non-invasive INF-2 biomarker for inflammation in steatotic liver disease (Under review)*
+> *Niu et al., Development and validation of a novel non-invasive INF-2 biomarker for inflammation in steatotic liver disease (Unpublished)*

 ---